JetBrains/kotlin-web-site/docs/topics/kotlin-ide.md

 ## Eclipse

-[Eclipse](https://eclipseide.org/release/) is an IDE used to develop applications in different programming languages, including Kotlin.
+[Eclipse](https://eclipseide.org/release/) allows developers to write their applications in different programming languages, including Kotlin.
 It also has the Kotlin plugin: originally developed by JetBrains, now the Kotlin plugin is supported by the Kotlin community contributors.